hxgr4ce/hxgr4ce.github.io/README.md

 # hxgr4ce.github.io

-This site showcases projects I've done, mostly from undergrad for now.
+This site is made almost completely from scratch in HTML, CSS, and Java.
+It is currently under construction!
+When complete, it will showcase projects I've done.

+Pages completed:

+- Airbrush demo
+- Information page
+- Resumé